YishaiYosifov/chess2-backend/README.md

 ### Gameplay

-Not yet implemented in this rewrite, currently being worked on in the piece-movement branch
+Not yet implemented in this rewrite, currently being worked on

 ## Key modules and directories